Dangerous Roads Or Public Property Often Cause Accidents

-The Brandi Law Firm has unique experience with cases involving dangerous roads or public property.
-We have successfully represented drivers and pedestrians injured from defectively designed or improperly maintained roads, intersections, highways, and safety equipment for decades.
-Thomas Brandi was a former lawyer for the California Department of Transportation.
+The Brandi Law Firm‘s attorneys have unique experience with cases involving dangerous roads or public property.
+We have successfully represented drivers and pedestrians injured because of defectively designed or improperly maintained roads, intersections, highways, and safety equipment for decades.
+Attorney Thomas Brandi was a former lawyer for the California Department of Transportation.
 His in-depth knowledge has helped our law firm provide on-target representation for clients injured in such accidents.

-Brandi Lawyers investigate possible public property liability in every case because it is difficult to recognize and is often overlooked.
+Our lawyers investigate possible public property liability in every case because it is difficult to recognize and is often overlooked.
 Some of the following cases involved dangerous public property.
 Our work has helped injured people and bereaved families find fresh hope.

 Family v.
 State of California – $29,277,391.12 verdict

 Horrific crossover accident striking a car carrying a woman and three children under 12.
 Two of the children were killed and the third was paralyzed and suffered permanent brain damage.
 The jury found that the State should have placed a center median barrier on the road which would have prevented this accident.

 Pedestrian v.
 Driver, State of California – $26.6 million verdict

 Our client was struck while in the crosswalk by a vehicle that had the green light.
 Evidence at trial showed that the State of California did not provide enough time for pedestrians to cross the street legally.
 Our client suffered significant injuries including a permanent brain injury.